 If you have questions or need assistance meeting the university’s requirements, the immunization office is available to assist at 541-737-7573.

 Workshops on a variety of health topics are available to students by request.
-Throughout the year, we offer many opportunities for students to celebrate health and wellness, such as the Red Zone, Boldly Me Health Week, the Transgender Resource Fair and Take Back the Night.
+Throughout the year, we offer many opportunities for students to celebrate health and wellness, such as the Red Zone, Boldly Me Health Week, and the Transgender Resource Fair.
 Watch the university events calendar for details.
-At no charge, students can access self-assessments related to substance abuse (e-CHUG & e-TOKE), AlcoholEdu and Sexual Assault Prevention learning modules.

-The Survivor Advocacy & Resource Center is available to students 24 hours a day to receive support after experiencing sexual harassment, assault, or interpersonal violence.
-SARC advocates provide information to aid in informed decision-making, including information about rights and reporting options, and can help with safety planning, class accommodations, and more.
+The Center for Advocacy, Prevention & Education is available to students 24 hours a day to receive support after experiencing sexual harassment, assault, or interpersonal violence.
+CAPE advocates provide information to aid in informed decision-making, including information about rights and reporting options, and can help with safety planning, class accommodations, and more.
 Services are confidential and free.

 Oregon Contraceptive Care allows us to provide free reproductive health care and contraceptive services to students, regardless of gender.
 Those who meet income criteria are eligible for this program.